microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 validation.

 The HLSL team wants developers to run the DXIL validator.
-The HLSL team believes that developers also want the assurances that the validator provides.
-Cases exist today where developers circumvent the validator because it obstructs their ability to get things done.
+The HLSL team believes that developers want the assurances that the validator provides.
+However, cases exist today where developers circumvent the validator because it obstructs their ability to get things done.
 Other cases exist where running the validator poses too great of a performance penalty.